SamuelSilvaMelo/Trybe/Fundamentos-Web/exercises/Bloco_3/README.md

-# Introduction - Fundamentals of Web Development :heavy_check_mark:
+## Unit 3: Introduction - HTML & CSS:

 Here you will find the exercises related to the HTML pages stylized with the CSS performed according to the instructions and guidelines of each exercise.